 Rapid tooling is a process by which clients can receive a mould tool for their product to create plastic injection mouldings in a shorter timeframe than a typical mould tool would take.
 Whilst many firms carry out rapid tooling for customers, the materials, processes, and end results can vary greatly between companies.

-Here at BEC we use rapid tooling to give customers a great quality tool that takes less time than our standard model.
+At BEC we use rapid tooling to give customers a great quality tool in less time than our standard model.
 As with all tooling at BEC, the mould tools are tailored to each customers’ requirements and expectations- we always ensure the client gets what they want.

 How do BEC Group carry out rapid tooling?

 Most important of these is the design for manufacture or DFM.
 Our toolmakers use the DFM to evaluate every aspect of a design and whether it is necessary.
 By outlining options to remove small inefficiencies, machining times and we can hugely reduce costs.
 For instance, by changing sharp corners on a design for curved, it negates the need for sparking- reducing lead times on a tool by 25%.
 Changing automatic sliders for semi-automatic can also reduce times and costs initially.
 However higher labour costs for moulding mean this is best used only in the development tool.

 Once a development tool has been created and first-offs have been tested, customers can either decide to continue with production runs from the initial tool which having been produced from tool steel will continue to manufacture high quality mouldings for thousands of runs.
 Or, if customers wish to speed up production with a typical tool, this can also be achieved through modification of their development tool or through the production of a new one.

 When is rapid tooling used?

-Rapid tooling is well suited for a variety of situations, manufacturing promotional parts, late-stage prototypes for product testing, testing different materials, accelerating access to market, or producing a decent volume of mouldings as quickly as possible.
+Rapid tooling suits a variety of situations; manufacturing promotional parts, late-stage prototypes for product testing, testing different materials, accelerating access to market, or producing a decent volume of mouldings as quickly as possible.